Fault Current Calculationsminute read

 A fault current is an unintended, uncontrolled, high current flow through an electrical system.
 Fault currents are caused by very low impedance short circuits.
 These may be shorts to ground or across phases.
 The resulting high current flow can result in overheating of equipment and conductors, excesses forces, and at times even serious arcs, blasts, and explosions.
 Causes of faults include things such as lightning strikes, animals, dirt and debris, dropped tools, corrosion, and human error.

 Fault current calculations are based on Ohm's Law in which the current (I) equals the voltage (V) divided by the resistance (R).
-The formula is I = V/R. When there is a short circuit the resistance becomes very small, and that means the current become very large.
+The formula is I = V/R. When there is a short circuit the resistance becomes very small, and that means the current becomes very large.

 If the resistance was zero, then the calculated fault current would go to infinity.
-However, even copper wire has some resistance, it is not a perfect conductor.
+However, even copper wire has some resistance; it is not a perfect conductor.
 Determining the fault current involves knowing the total resistance from the power source to the location of the fault.

 Fault Current Calculations Are Required